AliyunContainerService/pouch/docs/test/test.md

 check build unit-test integration-test cri-test"
 ```

-`make test` calls the hack/make.sh script to check code format, build pouch daemon and client, run unit test, run integration test and run cri test.
+`make test` calls the hack/make.sh script to check code format, build PouchContainer daemon and client, run unit test, run integration test and run cri test.
 `hack/make.sh` needs `docker` installed on test machine, as it uses `docker build` to build a test image including tools needed to run `make test`. `go` is also needed to be installed and set `GOPATH` `GOROOT` `PATH` correctly.
 For more information, you could check the `hack/make.sh` script.

 ## Run Tests Manually

-As a pouch developer, you may need to run tests manually.
+As a PouchContainer developer, you may need to run tests manually.

 If you want to do code format check, you could run `make check` in your code directory, but please make sure the following tools are already installed: